ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/calculation_inputs.rst

 Inputs to the Calculation
 =========================

-The tables below show the user input parameters, instrument setup parameters, and derived parameters used by the Calculator to calculate the integration time or sensitivity.
+The tables below show the user input parameters, teelscope and environment parameters, and derived parameters used by the Calculator to calculate the integration time or sensitivity.